Tours

 This tour is given to seniors and civic groups scheduling a group tour.
 They will learn about the history of Matthews and the citizens who made the town what it is today.
 Approximately 60 minutes.

-Admission to the Matthews Heritage Museum is now FREE!
-The Matthews Historical Foundation Board made the decision to waive the entry fee for all visitors to the Museum.
-This means that everyone can now explore the fascinating exhibits and artifacts at no cost.
+Admission to the Matthews Heritage Museum is FREE!
+This means that everyone can explore the fascinating exhibits and artifacts at no cost.
 We look forward to welcoming you to the Museum soon!

 Tank Town Teaching Packet

-“Tank Town: A Good Place to Live” which ran from February–October 2019.
+“Tank Town: A Good Place to Live” was originally a temporary exhibit which ran from February–October 2019.
 Included in the exhibit were findings on the area once known as Tank Town, now Crestdale, a neighborhood in Matthews.
-This area was settled by former slaves and freedmen after the Civil War.
-The exhibit explored the people, their lifestyles, jobs, schools, and community organizations of this neighborhood.
-Permanent display of some artifacts are now housed in the Museum and Town Hall lobby.
+The exhibit explored the people, lifestyles, jobs, schools, and community organizations of this neighborhood.
+A permanent display of some artifacts is now housed in the Museum.

 A special teaching unit was developed for 3rd grade classes, which meets curriculum standards.
 This unit can be downloaded for FREE.